hello@ouryearinbali.com

 Second-home visa for Bali foreigners

-To coincide with November’s G20 Summit in Nusa Dua in Bali, The Director General of Immigration announced on 25th October 2022, that the second-home visa will be available from 24 December 2022.
+To coincide with November’s G20 Summit in Nusa Dua in Bali, The Director General of Immigration announced on 25th October 2022, that the second-home visa would be available from 24 December 2022.
 The second-home visa is intended for foreigners who plan to stay for a long time and contribute to the Indonesian economy.
 It is a visa suitable for people who are professionals and retirees.

 What is the criteria of the second-home visa?